CamDavidsonPilon/lifetimes/README.md

 ## Read me first: Latest on the lifetimes project

-👋 This project has moved to "maintenance-mode".
-I won't be adding new features, improvements, or even answering issues on this project (but perhaps the occasional bug fix).
+👋 This codebase has moved to "maintenance-mode".
+I won't be adding new features, improvements, or even answering issues in this codebase (but perhaps the occasional bug fix).
 Why?
 I don't use lifetimes anymore, nor do I keep up with the literature around RFM.

-I would love to see a successor library that elevates RFM even further (and please include covariates!)
+A project has emerged as a (WIP) successor to lifetimes, [ColtAllen/lifetimes](https://github.com/ColtAllen/lifetimes), please check it out!

 ## Introduction